danielrueckert/danielrueckert.github.io/content/authors/MoritzKnolle/_index.md

 - "Researchers"
 ---

-Moritz Knolle is a researcher at the Institutes of Radiology and Artificial Intelligence and Informatics in Medicine at TUM.
-He graduated from the University of Sussex with a BSc.
-(Hons.) in Computer Science & Artificial Intelligence in the Summer of 2020.
-Initial work in his bachelor thesis was focused on efficient, deep learning-based semantic segmentation of the pancreas.
-More recently his work has been focused on exploring generative models as well as Bayesian approaches to deep learning with a combined focus on biomedical imaging (microscopy and histopathology) and CT data.
+I'm a a PhD Candidate at the Chair for Artificial Intelligence in Medicine (TUM) and member of the Konrad Zuse School for Excellence in Reliable AI.
+Before starting my PhD, I graduated from Imperial College London with an MSc. in Advanced Computing and a BSc. from the University of Sussex.

+My research is broadly focused around theoretical and practical aspects of trust and reliability in machine learning (ML) for medicine.
+I'm particularily interested in:

+- understanding why and how neural networks memorise their training data
+- improving utility & reliability of differentially private ML
+- bias and fairness issues related to the deployment of ML models
+- ML for scientific discovery and precision medicine